Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## Object Relational Mapping

-It may seems obvious but Ruby and SQL are vastly different languages, each with different concept and implimentation of an "object."
+It may seems obvious but Ruby and SQL are vastly different languages, each with different concept and implementation of an "object."
 The goal of Object-Relational Mapping (ORM) is to serve as a bridge between these two.
 Our app has Ruby objects which should mirror the "objects" in the database.
-Rails has several Ruby classes that contruct this bridge.
+Rails has several Ruby classes that construct this bridge.

 __ActiveRecord::Base__ (aka "ActiveRecord") is the M in MVC.
 It's name come from the design pattern called __active record pattern__ which was outlined by
 Martin Fowler before Rails existed in 2003.
 It specifies that database tables or views are wrapped into a class.
 Thus, an object instance is tied to a single row in the table.
-ActiveRecord (in PascalCase) is the Rails implimentation of the active record pattern.
-The ActiveRecord class facilites the creation of objects which are tied to our database and allows us to extend a static database to have business logic, processed within our application code.
+ActiveRecord (in PascalCase) is the Rails implementation of the active record pattern.
+The ActiveRecord class facilities the creation of objects which are tied to our database and allows us to extend a static database to have business logic, processed within our application code.
 In this way, ActiveRecord not only preforms CRUD on the database, it makes it intelligent.

 Remember that each model names matches a table name.
 Also note that a model is really just a Ruby class.
 ActiveRecord lets us create a new row in the table by
 instantiating an object from the model's class